-I researched Jim's history circa 1965, and decided to pedal my way to places Jim lived, played, and chowed down cheap, when he was a broke UCLA student, and created this Jim Morrison bike tour of Santa Monica and Venice Beach.
+I researched Jim's history circa 1965, and decided to pedal my way to places Jim lived, played, and chowed down cheap, when he was a broke UCLA student.
+I then created this Jim Morrison bike tour of Santa Monica and Venice Beach.

 From Ray and Jim's first interactions at UCLA to their fateful meeting on the beach in Santa Monica - this is where it all happened.
 On a laid-back summer day in 1965, Ray Manzarek spotted fellow UCLA film graduate Jim Morrison on the beach in Santa Monica.